The Confidence Con: From Avoidance to Action in 3 Steps

 The Con You're Playing on Yourself

-The word "confidence" comes from the Latin confidere—literally meaning "with faith" or "with trust."
-Originally, it described trusting others or having faith in relationships.
+The word "confidence" comes from the Latin confidere—literally meaning "trust" or "with faith."
+Originally, it referred to trust in others or in relationships.
 But we've twisted this concept into something else entirely: a feeling we're supposed to summon before taking action.

 What Actually Works: Values Over Confidence